BHFock/git-cl/docs/tutorial.md

 - Like [git status --porcelain](https://git-scm.com/docs/git-status), but grouped by changelist.
 - Shows Git’s precise two-letter status codes, grouped under each changelist.
-- Files not assigned to any changelist appear under No Changelist.
+- Files not assigned to any changelist appear under 'No Changelist'.

 ##### Filtering by changelist name